-h.
-Grade Point Average A graduate GPA of 3.0 is required 1) for approval of the application for graduation, 2) for permission to sit for the comprehensive exam, and 3) at the time the degree is granted.

-i.
-Grades Below Average No student will receive a master's degree who has attempted more than two 3-hour or 4-hour courses, or a total of 6 hours for any other combination in courses for the degree, in which a grade of "C" or below was earned.

-j.
-Repeat Courses

-A graduate student may repeat one course (of 4 semester hours or less) in which a "D" or an "F" was received.
+A graduate GPA of 3.0 is required 1) for approval of the application for graduation, 2) for permission to sit for the comprehensive exam, and 3) at the time the degree is granted. i.
+Grades Below Average No student will receive a master's degree who has attempted more than two 3-hour or 4-hour courses, or a total of 6 hours for any other combination in courses for the degree, in which a grade of "C" or below was earned. j.
+Repeat Courses A graduate student may repeat one course (of 4 semester hours or less) in which a "D" or an "F" was received.
 When a course is repeated, both grades will remain on the record and both grades will be used by Truman State University in determining the grade point average.
-The initial "D" or "F" will continue to be counted by Truman State University toward the "Grades Below Average" policy which states that: No student will receive a master's degree who has attempted more than two 3-hour or 4-hour courses, or a total of 6 hours for any other combination in courses for the degree, in which a grade of "C" or below was earned.
+The initial "D" or "F" will continue to be counted by Truman State University toward the "Grades Below Average" policy which states that: No student will receive a master's degree who has attempted more than two 3-hour or 4-hour courses, or a total of 6 hours for any other combination in courses for the degree, in which a grade of "C" or remain for an additional graduate degree which is not yet complete.)
+However, if the course(s) for an additional graduate degree is/are not completed within 7 years, the grade(s) will be changed to "F".